 John is a regular participant in the Donald G.H.
 Bowman National Tax Moot as a panelist judge.
-He is also a supervising lawyer for law students from University of Toronto and Osgoode Hall Law School who participate in the Tax Advocacy Project of Pro Bono Students of Canada (PBSC).
+He has also been a supervising lawyer for law students from the University of Toronto and Osgoode Hall Law School who represented individuals in the Tax Court of Canada as part of the Tax Advocacy Project of Pro Bono Students of Canada (PBSC).

 He graduated with an undergraduate degree from the Faculty of Applied Science (Mechanical Engineering) at the University of Toronto (BASc) in 1987.
 John attended law school at the University of Windsor and was called to the Ontario bar in 1995.
 John is a member of the Ontario Bar Association, the Canadian Tax Foundation, and the Advocates' Society.

 Prior to attending law school, John worked in industry as a manufacturing engineer and he remains a member of the Professional Engineers of Ontario (PEO).
 Outside of the practice of law, John's personal interests include travel, golf, hockey, and cooking.
 He also likes blockbuster movies, and enjoys a good fictional read.